liamnaddell/fsdesign/README.md

 {
     //inode sector is zero if dir_entry is not in use block_sector_t inode_sector; /* Sector number of header. */
-    //dir entry file names are stored as packed as possible on disk
-    //name is null terminated, and cannot be greater than MAX_NAME_LEN
-    //max_name_len is set so that dir_entry is smaller than a block. char name[];
+    //len 1 = 8 bytes
+    //len 2 = 16 bytes
+    //len 3 = 32 bytes
+    //len 4 = 64 bytes
+    //len 5 = 128 bytes
+    //len 6 = 256 bytes
+    uint8_t len;
+    //name is padded with null pointers to match one of these sizes. char name[];
 };

 /*
-NOTE: This is the first design for dir entries that came to mind.
-There are a lot of unfortunate design tradeoffs here:
+NOTE: There are a lot of unfortunate design tradeoffs here:
- * If we store directory entries packed, then it's harder to delete directory entries without introducing misalignment
+ * If we store directory entries packed, then we might need to re-compact the entire directory, which could be expensive for 1000 entries.
  * If we store directory entries padded (char name[MAX_SIZE]) we are likely to waste a ton of space.
-It seems like most filesystems are ok with this tradeoff though
+It seems like some filesystems are ok with this tradeoff though
  * We can also improve searching using hashing.
 I think you need to maintain directory entries as a tree for this to be efficient though.
+ * I picked a design which mixes the "every dir entry name is 256 bytes" approach with the "packed" approach.
+     I think this could keep sizes small while preserving the ability to add/remove entries quickly.
 */